open-craft/xblock-group-project-v2/docs/XBlocks.md

 **Important note:** Neither `Group Project Navigator` nor navigation view XBlocks have any configurable settings.

-## Stages XBlocks
+## Stage XBlocks

-Stages XBlocks provides core functionality to the group project.
+Stage XBlocks provide core functionality to the group project.
 There are multiple types of stages, each encapsulating one of the possible steps towards project completion.
 Unlike other XBlocks, stages have some common settings and can use some common components: